Professional Standards and Code of Conduct

 Can dietitians use testimonials to advertise their services?

 Members of DA cannot use testimonials to promote their clinical services, including on social media.
-Using testimonials for the promotion of clinical services is against DA’s Code of Professional Conduct and Statement of Ethical Practice.
+Using testimonials for the promotion of clinical services is against Dietitians Australia’s Code of Conduct.

-As a self-regulated profession, DA aims to maintain or exceed the standards and requirements for registered professions.
+As a self-regulated profession, Dietitians Australia aims to maintain or exceed the standards and requirements for registered professions.
 These standards have been developed by individual boards governed by the Australian Health Practitioners Regulation Agency (AHPRA) in many aspects of practice.

 “Under the National Accreditation and Registration Scheme (the National Scheme), registered health practitioners must adhere to the advertising requirements of the Health Practitioner Regulation National Law Act, as in force in each state and territory (the National Law).
 The advertising provisions of the National Law apply to any person who advertises a regulated health service, including registered health practitioners, non-registered health practitioners, individuals and bodies corporate.
 Regulated health service refers to a service provided by, or usually provided by, a health practitioner.”